buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Requirements:** Create Magic Items, Bestow Curse; **Rarity:** Rare

 While wearing this **armor**, you have resistance to one of the following damage types: bludgeoning, piercing, or slashing.
-The Narrator chooses the type.
-The armor is cursed, while you are cursed, you have vulnerability to two of the three damage types associated with the armor (that isn' \*\*t the one to which you have resistance).
+The Game Master chooses the type.
+The armor is cursed; while you are cursed, you have vulnerability to two of the three damage types associated with the armor (that isn' \*\*t the one to which you have resistance).

 ### Handy Haversack